NonstickAtom972/Grammer2/docs/readme.md

 writing a french readme/tutorial.
 Both of them have also made many valuable suggestions that have helped make Grammer what it is right now.
 Thanks much!

 I also thank Hans Burch for reconstructing Grammer 2 after I lost my work.
 It must have been a tremendous amount of effort and tedium, and I greatly appreciate it.
+They've continued to provide valuable feedback about bugs and it has been extremely helpful.

 Finally, I would like to thank the sites that have let me get the word out about this project, especially [Omnimaga](https://www.omnimaga.org/index.php) and [Cemetech](https://www.cemetech.net/).